hermanndererdmann/ROS-openpose-docker/README.md

 With each start of the container, the hostname & IP of the ROS slave have to be added to the ects/hosts file with `nano`.
 Both IP addresses should be static.

-In my example this is:
+In my case this is:
 ```
 10.0.106.30 rosberry
 ```